-Version 2: 21 July 2021
+Version 6: 21 July 2021

-This handbook is a guidance document for the management of Key Action 107 International Credit Mobility (ICM) projects.
-This handbook is designed to provide information to support your Grant Agreement, including all associated annexes and the 2020 Programme guide.
+This handbook is a guidance document for the management of Key Action 103 projects - Mobility of Individuals within Higher Education.
+This handbook is designed to provide information to support your Grant Agreement, including all associated annexes and the 2020 Programme Guide.
 Your Grant Agreement and the 2020 Programme Guide are the primary documents you should refer to and need to comply with.
+We recommend reading this document in conjunction with the UK NA's Mobility Tool+guidance on processing Force Majeure cases due to Coronavirus.

 Should any information in this handbook differ from either the Grant Agreement or the 2020 Programme Guide, the content of the Grant Agreement, its annexes and the Programme Guide will take precedence.
-If you have any queries about the content of this Handbook, please contact erasmus@britishcouncil.org.
+If you have any queries about the content of this Handbook, please contact erasmus@britishcouncil.org